We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 An umbrella’s made out of about 150 parts, any one of which could snap and break in a bit of wind.
 The best umbrellas hold up under storm conditions, are easy to carry, and might look cute, to boot.
 Here, a few of our favorites.

-If you're the kind of person who likes to always keep an umbrella in your bag in case of sudden rainstorms, the Fidus travel umbrella folds down to fit inside one hand, weighs in at 0.7-ounces, and is just 6.6 inches long.
-It comes in a ton of colors and patterns—and it's just as good as protecting you from the rain as on a sunny day.
+If you’re the kind of person who likes to always keep an umbrella in your bag in case of sudden rainstorms, the EEZ-Y travel umbrella folds down to fit inside one hand, weighs in at 14-ounces, and is just 11 inches long.
+It comes in a ton of colors—and it’s just as good as protecting you from the rain as on a sunny day.
 Tuck one in your hiking backpack and feel prepared for any forecast.